Haivision/srt/docs/dev/receiver-unit-pool.md

 is found and the whole container of units under this key in the map is moved to the lower container of that multiplexer.
 Of course, there is no guarantee that a multiplexer can be found by ID, but if this happens, units are simply not returned.
-At the end of the flusing action the map is cleared - whatever units haven't been returned to their assigned multiplexer, get simply deleted.
+At the end of the flushing action the map is cleared - whatever units haven't been returned to their assigned multiplexer, get simply deleted.